saidone75/graalf/README.md

 # graalf

-A testbed project using CRAL library for interacting with Alfresco that compiles down to native code using GraalVM.
+A 100% Clojure testbed project using CRAL library for interacting with Alfresco that compiles down to native code using GraalVM.

 ### Build
 Get the sources: